The Lighthouse (2019 film): Filming

-The film was shot on 35mm film using Panavision Panaflex Millennium XL2 cameras equipped with vintage Bausch and Lomb Baltar lenses.
+The Lighthouse was shot on 35mm film using Panavision Panaflex Millennium XL2 cameras equipped with vintage Bausch and Lomb Baltar lenses.
 Occasionally, to capture flashback sequences or scenes of heightened conflict, specialized lenses refurbished by Panavision were used.
-The onscreen universe was given a highly saturated visual palette evocative of orthochromatic film.
-Creating the spectrum of textures with a sufficient antique quality was one of Blaschke's initial responsibilities during the pre-production.
-He developed a process to test the utility of digital footage in color negative film stock, first with Kodak Vision3 500T 5219 film, before selecting Eastman Double-X 5222 stock based on the composition produced.
+Filmmakers produced the onscreen universe with a highly saturated visual palette evocative of orthochromatic film.
+Creating textures with a sufficient antique quality was one of Blaschke's initial responsibilities during the pre-production.
+He developed a process of testing the utility of digital footage in color negative film stock, first with Kodak Vision3 500T 5219 film, before selecting Eastman Double-X 5222 stock based on the composition produced.
 Blaschke resumed the testing after securing the Baltar lenses for the shoot, this time with an arrangement of shortpass filters—a class of scientific optical filters—and photographic filters most sensitive to blue-green and ultraviolet light.
-The specifications were so unusual that it required the manufacture of custom sets of filters by Schneider Kreuznach, which was a costly, month-long endeavor.
+The specifications were so unusual that it required the manufacture of custom sets of filters by Schneider Kreuznach, which was expensive and time-consuming.
 Blaschke recalled, "I sketched a desired spectrograph on graph paper, indicating a complete elimination of all light beyond 570 nanometers [mid-yellow] while allowing all shorter wavelengths to pass freely.
 At that point, I was unsure of the true light loss and I was pretty nervous about it."
 Post-production editing of The Lighthouse occurred simultaneously at the FotoKem film laboratories in Burbank, California.

+Music

+The Lighthouse is composer Mark Korven's second film with Eggers.
+The filmmakers distinguished the score from The Witch with music suggestive of the sounds and mythologies of the sea.
+They also aimed to convey the reactions of the characters in isolation.
+The earliest musical approach was inspired by sea shanties and conch music, and the filmmakers created a placeholder temp score from a playlist containing horror movie scores, ancient Greek conch music, and compositions of Italian composer Giacinto Scelsi.
+Eggers deliberately avoided any string accompaniments until he and the musicians experimented for more dissonant sounds.
+The Lighthouse's final score was recorded using a cello, double bass, brass, percussion, woodwinds, a harmonica, and mallets that produced friction noises when rubbed on rough surfaces.
+A key instrument employed was a homemade acoustic device developed by a luthier at Korven's request.
+Korven found scoring the ending scene the most difficult because the music had to support the scene's emotionally intense tone.

+The soundtrack was released by Milan Records digitally on October 18, 2019, followed by the rollout of an LP record by Sacred Bones Records.